Scott Moe: COVID-19 pandemic

 Saskatchewan's first case of COVID-19 was confirmed on March 12, 2020.
 Opposition leader Ryan Meili called for an all-party committee, including medical and economic experts, to be formed to handle the emerging pandemic, but Moe rejected the overture.
-Despite both the pandemic and the province's fixed-election law, Moe drew criticism when he mused openly about calling a spring election ahead of the scheduled October election.
+Despite both the pandemic and the province's fixed-election law, Moe mused openly about calling a spring election ahead of the scheduled October election.
 However, on March 18 Moe declared a state of emergency, giving the province the power to institute far-reaching public health measures.
 The province mandated a wide range of businesses to close temporarily to slow the onset of the pandemic in the province, and with relatively low case numbers most businesses were allowed to re-open by July.
-In the fall, Moe vowed not to instate a "lockdown," arguing that doing so would be detrimental to business in the province.
+In the fall, Moe vowed not to instate a "lockdown", arguing that doing so would be detrimental to business in the province.
 Saskatchewan proved to be one of the hardest hit provinces in a second wave of cases beginning in the fall of 2020, and by early 2021 the province had the highest case rate in the country.
 The province introduced new public health measures during this second wave, but Moe persistently rejected calls for a short-term closure of businesses, opting to keep most establishments open at reduced capacities, even as some businesses argued that they would benefit from a stricter approach.
 Moreover, despite prioritizing keeping the economy open, Saskatchewan posted the highest number of job losses in the country between March 2020 and March 2021.
 Moe's popularity began to wane as a result, and he was criticized for his handling of the second wave.

 Moe was further criticized for unusually long adjournments of the Legislature during the pandemic, and accused of avoiding democratic accountability.
 Moe himself persistently criticized the federal government for its handling of vaccine procurement.
 On multiple occasions Moe defended Saskatchewan's chief medical health officer, Dr. Saqib Shahab, after Shahab was subjected to racist insults and protests at his home by anti-mask protestors.

 On March 9, 2021, Moe moved to once again ease public health restrictions as cases trended downwards.
 However, public health experts criticized this move, particularly with the arrival of known variants-of-concern in the province.
 The province was subsequently subjected to a third wave that raised concerns among health care workers that the province's health care system was strained.